qmk/qmk_firmware/docs/feature_auto_shift.md

 Play with this value until things are perfect.
-Many find that all will work well at a given value, but one or two keys will still emit the shifted state on occassion.
+Many find that all will work well at a given value, but one or two keys will still emit the shifted state on occasion.
 This is simply due to habit and holding some keys a little longer than others.
 Once you find this value, work on tapping your problem keys a little quicker than normal and you will be set.